 Ph.D., in Foreign Affairs, University of Virginia

 B.S., in Political Science, Santa Clara University

-Three of his four daughters have also pursued careers in Education, Intelligence, and the Military: one is a Middle School Gifted and Talented teacher in Greenville, NC; another is a GS-12 Intelligence Analyst working for an Intelligence Agency in Washington, D.C.; and the third just graduated from U.S. Coast Guard boot camp at Cape May, NJ and is stationed at Portsmouth, VA.
+Three of his four daughters have also pursued careers in Education, Intelligence, and the Military: one is a Middle School Gifted and Talented teacher in Greenville, NC; another is a GS-12 Intelligence Analyst working for an Intelligence Agency in Washington, D.C.; and the third is a Public Affairs Seaman in the U.S. Coast Guard stationed at Portsmouth, VA.

 Intelligence Operations; Intelligence Analysis; Homeland Security; Terrorism and Political Violence; Security Policy and Risk Assessment; U.S. Latin American Relations